Evan-Chan-Git/DS5220-Final-Project/README.md

 python src/src1.py
 ```

 Next we create a heatmap (below) to further visualize the correlation of various features.
+The heatmap also confirms that Store Area is correlated to Items available.

 <img src="figs/fig2.png" width="500">

 ```
 python src/src2.py
 ```

+# First Model